streem/streem-sdk-android/README.md

     isExpert = false) { result ->
         when (result) {
             is Streem.LoginInvitationResult.LoggedIn -> {
-                /* you can use the StreemInvitation returned here to build a lobby screen and later to call startStreemActivity() (see below)*/
+                /* you can use the StreemInvitation returned here to start the Streem experience and enter the lobby (see below) */
                 Log.i(TAG, "Received invitation from: ${result.invitation.fromName}")
             }
             is Streem.LoginInvitationResult.Error.InvitationConsumed -> TODO()